Main Tent Exhibits

 WaterFurnace -A geothermal heat pump is the greenest, most efficient, and most cost-effective heating & cooling system available.
 That's because it uses the free renewable solar energy stored in your backyard rather than burning fossil fuels.
 But what's really impressive is the level of comfort it provides.
 WaterFurnace systems operate for longer periods at lower speeds, making the home consistently comfortable all year round.

-Mustang and Wild Horse Rescue of Georgia – A nonprofit organization dedicated to providing a program for wild horses captured by the Bureau of Land Management (BLM) wild horse roundups.
+Mustang and Wild Horse Rescue of Georgia – Meet a Mustang.
+The Mustang and Wild Horse Rescue of Georgia is a nonprofit organization dedicated to providing a program for wild horses captured by the Bureau of Land Management (BLM) wild horse roundups.
 The rescue is committed to providing a safe haven for previously owned mustangs and wild horses who have been abandoned, abused or neglected by their owners.
 MWHR gentles and rehabilitates the horses they rescue to so they can be successfully re-adopted by new owners.

 Sven the Circus Performer